Ancient Coins — Greek, Roman & Byzantine Collector's Guide

 Are ancient coins legal to buy and own?

 Yes — the vast majority of ancient coins are entirely legal to buy, sell, and own in the United States and most countries.
 Ancient coins have been collected and traded for centuries, and tens of millions of examples circulate freely in the numismatic market.
-The important legal considerations involve provenance: coins should have documented ownership history predating 1970 (the UNESCO Convention on cultural property), and buyers should avoid coins that may have been illegally excavated or exported from certain countries with strict cultural heritage laws.
-Purchasing from reputable dealers who provide provenance documentation and buying NGC-certified coins with established collection histories are the best practices for staying on solid legal ground.
+The important legal considerations involve provenance: coins should have documented ownership history predating 1970 (the UNESCO Convention on cultural property), and buyers should avoid coins that may have been illegally excavated or exported from countries with strict cultural heritage laws.
+Purchasing from reputable dealers who provide provenance documentation and buying NGC-certified coins with established collection histories are the best practices.

 What is the Tribute Penny and why is it significant?

-The Tribute Penny refers to the silver denarius of the Roman Emperor Tiberius (14–37 CE), widely identified as the coin referenced in the Gospels of Matthew, Mark, and Luke when Jesus is asked about paying taxes to Rome.
-His response — "Render unto Caesar the things that are Caesar's, and unto God the things that are God's" — is one of the most quoted passages in scripture.
+The Tribute Penny refers to the silver denarius of the Roman Emperor Tiberius (14–37 CE), widely identified as the coin referenced in the Gospels when Jesus is asked about paying taxes to Rome.
+His response — "Render unto Caesar the things that are Caesar's" — is one of the most quoted passages in scripture.
 The coin features Tiberius's portrait on the obverse and his mother Livia seated as the goddess Pax on the reverse.
-Genuine Tiberius denarii in circulated condition can be purchased for $300–$1,000, making ownership of a "Biblical coin" accessible to many collectors.
-Always buy from reputable dealers and consider NGC certification for authenticity assurance.
+Genuine Tiberius denarii in circulated condition can be purchased for $300–$1,000.
+NGC certification is recommended for authenticity assurance on any example above $200.

 How do I know if an ancient coin is genuine?